Make a Wish (TV series)

+Format and content

 Broadcast on Sunday mornings, each episode of the series focused on a particular theme.
 One episode, for instance, was about snakes, and another was about motorcycles.
 Chapin would introduce the topic in much the same manner: "I think a snake is what I'll be.
 Imagine all the possibilities."

 After that, the show featured a free-association presentation on the theme, which featured stock footage, animation, and Chapin's music and voiceover commentary.
 The quick-cutting, free-association, stream-of-consciousness style of the show caused Chapin, years later during a talk show appearance, to jokingly describe Make a Wish as "a show for six-year-old speed freaks".

 The series won a Peabody Award for Best Children's Series in 1971.
 In 1974, it won an Emmy for Outstanding Informational Children's Series.

 Tom's brother, Harry Chapin, wrote songs for Make a Wish, most notably among them was his song "Circle."
 Bernard Green, who wrote the music to the title song "Make a Wish," was the show's composer.
 Green has previously served as the composer for Sid Caesar's Your Show of Shows.

 In 1976, Make a Wish was replaced with Animals, Animals, Animals which featured much the same frantic visual-overload style, coupled with folk-style songs.
 Animals, Animals, Animals was also executive produced by Lester Cooper.